plight-chatham/python-challenges/README.md

 ```

 ## FizzBuzz

 Given an integer *N*, for every integer i <= N, print the following:

-* if i is divisible by 3, print ""Fizz""
+* if i is divisible by 3, print "Fizz"
-* if i is divisible by 5, print ""Buzz""
+* if i is divisible by 5, print "Buzz"
-* if i is divisible by 15, print ""FizzBuzz""
+* if i is divisible by 15, print "FizzBuzz"
 * otherwise, print i